 The main features of the Group’s internal control framework are as follows:

-- Control environment - The Group’s management processes include delegated authorities and the segregation of duties with documented policies and manuals.
+The Group’s management processes include delegated authorities and the segregation of duties with documented policies and manuals.
 These cover financial procedures, environmental, health and safety practice and other areas.
 In addition, there is a schedule of matters reserved for the Board.
-The Group’s Core Values Statement, Ethics Policy and other supporting policies and procedures set out the Group’s commitment to the highest standards of corporate and individual behaviour and provide guidance for employees.
+The Group’s core values statement, ethics policy and other supporting policies and procedures set out the Group’s commitment to the highest standards of corporate and individual behaviour and provide guidance for employees.

-- Performance monitoring - There are regular meetings of the Board and Executive Committee.
+There are regular meetings of the Board and executive committee.
 Divisional management teams also meet regularly to review performance.
-In addition, regular site visits are made by members of the Executive Committee.
+In addition, regular site visits are made by members of the executive committee.

-- Risk factors - Morgan’s businesses are affected by a number of factors, many of which are influenced by macro-economic trends and are therefore outside the Company’s immediate control nut monitored and assessed through the Risk process.
+Morgan’s businesses are affected by a number of factors, many of which are influenced by macro-economic trends and are therefore outside the Company’s immediate control nut monitored and assessed through the risk process.